Paris Air Show: Boeing stacks up more MAX 10 orders and offers detail on ‘797’

 Avolon, a rapidly expanding aircraft lessor — Chinese owned, though headquartered in Ireland — ordered 75 MAX 8s.

+Kuwaiti lessor ALAFCO announced a commitment for 20 MAX 8s and Tokyo-based Japan Investment Adviser Co., which has an aircraft leasing unit, committed to buy 10 MAX 8s.

-CALC ordered another 35 different MAX models and Okay Airways another seven MAX 8s.
+CALC ordered another 35 different MAX models in addition to its MAX 10 order and Okay Airways another seven MAX 8s.

 Okay also signed a memorandum of understanding for five 787-9 Dreamliners.
 And Azerbaijan Airlines announced a commitment for four 787-8s.